dgraph-io/dgraph/contrib/config/backups/azure/README.md

 ### Using Docker Compose

-A `docker-compose.yml` configuration is provided that will run the Azure gateway and Dgraph cluster.
+A `docker-compose.yml` configuration is provided that will run the [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) and Dgraph cluster.

 #### Configuring Docker Compose